 “When I do health care education sessions with health care providers, I remind them that whenever you’re in a room with your patients or clients, it’s not just you and that patient or client in the room – it’s you, your patient or client, as well as every bad experience that they’ve ever had with health care.”

-We encourage all providers to review A Guide for Serious Illness Conversations with Structurally Vulnerable Patients in Hospital here and to share with your colleagues.
+We encourage all providers to review A Guide for Serious Illness Conversations with People with Complex Medical and Social Needs here and to share with your colleagues.